 | Craig Billington

-Between 1985 and 1990, he split time between the Devils and their American Hockey League affiliate in Utica.
+Billington was New Jersey’s second choice (23rd overall) in the 1984 Entry Draft.
 He played two full seasons with New Jersey in 1991-92 and 1992-93 before joining the Ottawa Senators.
 In 1993, Billington was selected to play in the NHL All-Star Game.
 He also spent time with Boston and finished his career with the Washington Capitals.

 Craig and his wife, Jocelyn, have two daughters, Ella and Kate.